grzegorz-kraszewski/loopmill/FILEFORMAT.md

 5. The first effect.
 Two hexadecimal digits for effect number, two for parameter.
 6. The second effect.
 The same as above.

 A pattern is ended with an empty line.
 Number of rows in a pattern is arbitrary, but no higher than 256.
 Number of tracks in a line *must* be equal to number of tracks defined in the header.

+Empty columns in an entry are denoted with appropriate number of "-" (ASCII $2D).
+Columns are separated by plain spaces (ASCII $20).